Asian Doll: Public image

 In an attempt to distance herself from a group of female rappers using the stage name Doll, Allen changed her name to Asian Da Brat in 2019.
 The name Asian Da Brat was supposedly a reference to the veteran female rapper from Chicago, Da Brat, whose debut studio album Funkdafied was the first platinum-certified record by a female rapper.
 In an April 2019 interview on Hot97, Allen stated that Da Brat was a reference to the brand of girls' toys known as Bratz Dolls.

 Personal life

-In January 2021, Allen opened up about suffering depression due to the death of King Von, with whom she was in an on-and-off relationship with before his passing.
+In January 2021, Allen opened up about suffering depression due to the death of King Von, with whom she was in an on-and-off relationship before his death.
 A few days later, she appeared on an episode of Taraji P. Henson's show Peace of Mind with Taraji to discuss his death.
 Allen has five tattoos dedicated to Von.
+In February 8, 2025, Allen announced that she is expecting a baby girl.
+In September 22, 2025, Allen gave birth to her daughter named Mi’Lani.